microsoft/knossos-ksc/README.md

 ## Continuous integration

-knosso-ksc has a [continuous integration build set up on Azure DevOps](https://msrcambridge.visualstudio.com/Knossos/_build?definitionId=277).
+knossos-ksc has a [continuous integration build set up on Azure DevOps](https://msrcambridge.visualstudio.com/Knossos/_build?definitionId=277).
 To manually run a CI build click "Run pipeline", type the name of your branch under "Branch/tag", and click "Run".